Skip to Main Content

 Choice #3: Request a Payment Plan

-If things change and they can no longer afford the agreed upon payment plan, contact SSA right away to change the plan.
+If things change and you can no longer afford the agreed upon payment plan, contact SSA right away to change the plan.
+You can file a new Form SSA-634 at any time.

 Helpful Tips for Handling an Overpayment Notice